Recognizing Canadian Museum Volunteers

 - Impact: The activity or service produced positive changes and provides examples for other groups.

-- Dedication: demonstrate ongoing dedication and commitment to volunteerism and to the cultural and heritage field.
+- Dedication: Nominee demonstrates ongoing enthusiasm and commitment to volunteerism and to the cultural and heritage field.

 The nomination must be supported by someone with individual or institutional membership in CMA or CFFM.

-- A signed letter of nomination from the institution (that employed the volunteer) clearly describing the volunteer’s activities and accomplishments (max.
+- Nomination statement from the institution (that employed the volunteer) clearly describing the volunteer’s activities and accomplishments (max.
 300 words).
+The nomination statement should answer the following questions:

-- Two letters of support, one from a volunteer and one from a volunteer organization or the community who has benefited from the volunteer’s commitment;
+- 1-2 letter(s) of support (along with the supporter’s language preference, organisation, telephone number, mailing address and email address), one from a volunteer and one from a volunteer organization or the community who has benefited from the volunteer’s commitment.